One of the more frequent questions I get on building a brand community is "why can't I just build it on social media?".

 Social media platforms offer no room for custom developments, which are often crucial if you want to get the most out of your community.

-Here’s what 100 community managers from CMX, a cross-industry community for community managers, say is missing from Facebook Groups (and I find it fits other social platforms too):
+What 100 community managers say is missing from Facebook Groups and other social platforms:

 - There’s no way of offering a more premium experience to top users